P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 First, rule out misfires and other forms of ineffective combustion.
 Checking your spark plugs for soot residue is an excellent way to tell what’s what.
 Get a mechanic’s assistance to do a pressure test and review the basic engine components.

 After that, your ideal option is to go for a voluntary emissions test.
 If your car passes, the problem lies with one of the sensors.
-If it fails, the catalytic converter is probably the fundamental problem.
+If it fails, the catalytic converter is probably the crucial problem.

 Whatever you find to be the reason for the P0430 will need replacing with a new OEM part.